5.2 million more seek unemployment aid as US layoffs spread

-WASHINGTON -- The wave of layoffs that has engulfed the U.S. economy since the coronavirus struck forced 5.2 million more people to seek unemployment benefits last week.
+WASHINGTON -- The wave of layoffs that has engulfed the U.S. economy since the coronavirus struck forced 5.2 million more people to seek unemployment benefits last week, the government reported Thursday.

-Roughly 22 million have sought jobless benefits in the past month - easily the worst stretch of U.S. job losses on record.
+Roughly 22 million have now sought jobless benefits in the past month - easily the worst stretch of U.S. job losses on record.
+It means that roughly one in seven workers have lost their jobs in that time.

-All told, roughly nearly 12 million people are now receiving unemployment checks, roughly matching the peak reached in January 2010, shortly after the Great Recession officially ended.
+The grim figures point to an economy that is tumbling into what appears to be a calamitous recession, the worst in decades.
+The nation's output could shrink by roughly 10.5% before it starts to rebound, according to Ryan Sweet, an economist at Moody's Analytics.
+That would be more than double the contraction that occurred during the 2008-2009 recession, which was the worst downturn since the Great Depression of the 1930s.

 RELATED: Stimulus checks calculator shows how much should you expect to get under the coronavirus stimulus bill passed